jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

 5. Enter the following query into the text area `SELECT * FROM MAIN.ADDRESS;`.
 Click execute and notice that the application tells you there is no data in that table.

-6. Now lets go ahead and add a record.
+6. Now let's go ahead and add a record.
 Enter the following query in the text area and hit execute `INSERT INTO MAIN.ADDRESS VALUES ('400 W. Broad St Columbus, OH 43217');`.
 You should see the message...

     > Query executed successfully.
 Affected rows: 1.

-7. Now lets try querying it again.
+7. Now let's try querying it again.
 Again type in `SELECT * FROM MAIN.ADDRESS;` and hit execute.
 You should now see a result.

     ![sqlectron with data](https://jrgleason.github.io/psql-getting-started/labs/resources/sqlectron_record_shown_3 "")

-8. Ok now that we have everything in there lets learn how to clean up.
+8. Ok now that we have everything in there let's learn how to clean up.
 First enter the following query in the text area to delete the record we just created `DELETE FROM MAIN.ADDRESS;`.
 This removes all records from the ADDRESS table, if we wanted to we could be more specific with `DELETE FROM MAIN.ADDRESS WHERE ADDRESS_LINE1 = '400 W. Broad St Columbus, OH 43217';`.
 Either way you should see this message...

     > Query executed successfully.
 Affected rows: 1.

-9. Now lets confirm it was deleted, again type `SELECT * FROM MAIN.ADDRESS;` in the text area.
+9. Now let's confirm it was deleted, again type `SELECT * FROM MAIN.ADDRESS;` in the text area.
 Notice this time no results are returned again.
-10. Now lets delete the table we created.
+10. Now let's delete the table we created.
 To do this add the following to the text area `DROP TABLE MAIN.ADDRESS;` and execute.
 You should see the following message...

     > Query executed successfully.